zwiebert/tronferno-mcu-bin/README.md

   * Use command  "help all;" to show all commands and options

+### HTTP

+* HTTP feature in Tronferno is new and still under development.
+It will change.
+The beta-branch firmware may be needed for some features described here.

+* After configuring WIFI/WLAN access you can enter the IP4-address of the ESP32 into a web browser (javascript needs to be enabled)

+* currently, there you can configure the MCU options and send some Fernotron commands

 ### MQTT

 * MQTT feature in Tronferno is new and still under development.
 It will change.
 The beta-branch firmware may be needed for some features described here.

 #### MQTT Topics you can send to: